 Is there a place for the celebrity chef in 2017?
 I think it's just going to get bigger and bigger.
-I think that people have realized these are true artists.
-They follow their favorite artists the way they do their favorite music artists.
+I think that people have realised these are true artists.
+They follow their favourite artists the way they do their favourite music artists.
 If you're the Rolling Stones, you have to put out a new album every couple of years.
 But if you go see a Rolling Stones concert, they've got to do their hits, they have to.
 Same thing with Emeril.
 Emeril's got to put out new restaurants, new recipes, new cookbooks, but if you go to into an Emeril restaurant in New Orleans and he doesn't serve his gumbo?
 You're not going back to that restaurant.

 So it's pretty much the same rhythm as the other artists.
 I think it's now accepted as an art.
 They'll be one-hit wonders like in music.
 I think now you can't separate chef from celebrity.
 Just like you can't separate musician from celebrity, or actor from celebrity.
 There are some that are not successful, some that are successful, but they all are, basically.